lubobill1990/flashcast-review/README.md

 ### Setup environment variables

-Create a `.env.local` file in the root of the project and add the following environment variables:
+Create a `.env.local` file under `/portal` and add the following environment variables:

 ```bash
 AZURE_AD_TENANT_ID="To get it from Bo"